Learning to Run: 10 Tips from a Run Coach

 Beginners often worry about form when learning to run.
 But luckily, there are a few simple techniques that can help you run better.
 Also, there is no one “right way to run,” so don’t worry if your running form doesn’t match everyone else’s.

-Here are some basic techniques to try:
+Here are some basic running technique tips to help you run more efficiently:

 • Have good posture and keep your shoulders slightly back and chest up when you run.